-Green tea is a highly consumed beverage after water, which has led to numerous studies that explain it’s the health benefits.
+Green tea is a highly consumed beverage after water, which has led to numerous studies that explain its health benefits.
 It also has a pleasant taste and a calming effect that is incomparable to the effect of caffeine.

 Apart from the change in lifestyle and diet, green tea also contributes to a decrease in symptoms of depression.
 Furthermore, people who drink about four cups of green tea every day showing fewer symptoms as opposed to their counterparts who drink less.